 Federal law prohibits certain persons from purchasing or possessing firearms, such as felons, certain domestic abusers, and certain people with a history of mental illness.

-- Any person convicted of a felony under Missouri law or a crime under any state’s laws or federal law which, if committed in Missouri, would be classified as a felony;
+- Any person convicted of a felony under Missouri law or a crime under any other state’s laws or federal law which, if committed in Missouri, would be classified as a felony;

 - A fugitive from justice;